Capturing Mother’s Day

 In 2014 Matar released a project ‘Unspoken Conversation’, focusing on Mother and Daughter.
 This series explores womanhood at two important stages of life: adolescence and middle age.

-Her images feature casual glances, hand gestures, subtle shifts in body language, physical closeness (or lack thereof), shared embarrassments and vulnerability; admissions of uncertainties became the focus of the photographs.
+Namely, her images feature casual glances, hand gestures, subtle shifts in body language, physical closeness (or lack thereof), shared embarrassments and vulnerability; admissions of uncertainties became the focus of the photographs.

-Notice her shots aren’t always hearts and flowers, nor do the subjects have beaming cheesy smiles plastered on their faces.
+As an example, have you noticed that her shots aren’t always hearts and flowers, nor do the subjects have beaming cheesy smiles plastered on their faces.
 Her shots convey the complexity of a mother and daughter relationship; they capture the ‘real’ connection.

-Jessica Nightingale has been a student with iPhotography for many years, and many of you will recognize her for her recent award in our 2017 photography competitions.
+To begin with, Jessica Nightingale has been a student with iPhotography for many years, and many of you will recognize her for her recent award in our 2017 photography competitions.

 It’s quite common for expectant mothers to feel anxious, insecure and often uncomfortable.
 Many will shy away from cameras because they look tired or feel unattractive, but Jessica knows how to gain the trust of her subjects, encourages them and presents the whole journey in the purest form and beauty – which all serves to enhance and build the subject’s confidence.